apache/shardingsphere/docs/community/content/contribute/committer.en.md

 **Notice**

-At least one committer is expected to be in the assignee list of that issue before the issue is completed..
+At least one committer is expected to be in the assignee list of that issue before it is completed.